ninnakin/GCD_course_project/codebook.md

-# Description of the mean.measurements file created for the Getting
+# Description of the mean.measurements file created for the Getting and Cleaning Data course.
-and Cleaning Data course.
+Ninnakin
 25 Sep 2015

 The mean.measurements file lists the average for each subject and